Online Master’s Degrees in Counseling and Psychology

 Marriage and Family Therapist (MFT)

 Marriage and family therapists (MFTs), also known as marriage and family counselors, use psychotherapy to help couples and families resolve their conflicts.
 As mental health professionals, they’re experts at diagnosing and treating mental illness within the context of couple and family structures.
-Typical duties include guiding clients through transitional crises, or aiding in the flow of communication.
+Typical duties include guiding clients through transitional crises or aiding in the flow of communication.

 Marriage and family therapists will need to be licensed by the state in which they practice.
 Licensure requirements vary from state to state, but typically include a master’s degree, clinical work experience, and the passing of an exam—some states have their own licensing exam, while others use a standardized exam from the American Association for Marriage and Family Therapy Regulatory Boards.
-Additional, optional certification is available from the National Board of Certified Counselors (NBCC).
+Additionally, an optional certification is available from the National Board of Certified Counselors (NBCC).

 Behavior Analysis Therapist

-Behavior analysis therapists use an evidence-based background in applied behavior analysis to help develop appropriate behaviors in patients, and minimize negative behaviors.
+Behavior analysis therapists use an evidence-based background in applied behavior analysis to help develop appropriate behaviors in patients and minimize negative behaviors.
 Behavior analysis therapists will often be called upon to provide therapeutic interventions for individuals on the autism spectrum.
 Other clients may include those with ADHD, brain injuries, or other developmental issues.
-While this was once a very structured profession, it’s become more flexible—and a key responsibility of today’s behavior analysis therapists is to consider the specific needs and capabilities of each individual client.
+While this was once a very structured profession, it’s become more flexible, and a key responsibility of today’s behavior analysis therapists is to consider the specific needs and capabilities of each individual client.

 While licensure is not required for behavior analysts in all states, it’s rapidly becoming the norm: 31 states have passed legislation to regulate the profession through licensure.
-Licensure requirements still vary from state to state, but the dominant certifying agency is the Behavior Analytics Certification Board (BACB).
+Licensure requirements still vary from state to state, but the dominant certifying agency is the Behavior Analyst Certification Board (BACB).
 Candidates for board certification through the BACB will need a master’s degree, as well as 1,500 hours of supervised fieldwork.